 At Bucay Center for Dermatology and Aesthetics, we can help provide you with personalized treatment recommendations that will help you with your rosacea.

 How is Rosacea Diagnosed?

 Even though rosacea may appear similar to acne, flushed skin, or blushing, it can be easily diagnosed.
 Our staff, at Bucay Center for Dermatology and Aesthetics, specializes in diagnosing rosacea.
-Typically, we can diagnosis this condition with just a visual examination of the skin.
+Typically, we can diagnose this condition with just a visual examination of the skin.

-Sometimes, further testing may be needed to help rule out other skin conditions and properly diagnosis rosacea.
+Sometimes, further testing may be needed to help rule out other skin conditions and properly diagnose rosacea.
 Occasionally, we may need to run a biopsy or perform a skin scraping in order to make a definite diagnosis of rosacea.

 What Treatment Options are Available for Rosacea?

 There are dozens of different treatment options available for our patients who suffer from rosacea.
 Treatment options range from topical creams and medicated wipes to laser or photodynamic therapy.

 The type of treatment that we recommend will vary depending upon how severe the rosacea is and the comfort level of the patient.
 Mild cases of rosacea may only need topical ointments or creams, while severe cases may require several lasers or photodynamic therapy sessions.